SBA 7a Loans for Minorities

 Apply for an SBA 7a Loan Today

 For financial assistance and expert knowledge on small business lending, BitX Funding is the best option.
-Our specialization is connecting small business owners with lenders who compete for their business.
+Our specialization connects small business owners with lenders who compete for their business.
 We are passionate about helping your company reach its full potential because we know that small business owners drive the economy.

-We know that it can be difficult for minority and women business owners to secure the appropriate funding despite having the same or better credit and business plans than their competition.
+We know it can be difficult for minority and women business owners to secure the appropriate funding despite having the same or better credit and business plans than their competition.
 That’s why we provide small business loans to make your business stronger.
 For questions and resources about lending options to help your business thrive, BitX Funding is here for you.